 The modern Milk Tray Man: Mondelez makes use of memory structure

 I had a pang of nostalgia when I read that Mondelez has brought back “The Milk Tray Man” to market its Cadbury’s Milk Tray chocolates.
 This is a character that was last used 13 years ago.
-Check out an absolutely classic example of the campaign below on the blog, or here).
-What a great example of tapping into the “memory structure” created by distinctive brand properties.
-Let’s look at what the brand is doing and why.
+Check out an absolutely classic example of the campaign below.

 1. Remember what made you famous

 Looking back at what made the brand famous reveals a rich collection of brand properties.
-The words “And all because the lady loves…” would prompt many UK readers of a certain age to instantly recall Cadbury’s Milk Tray, even though the ad has not been aired for 13 years.
+The words “All because the lady loves…” would prompt many UK readers of a certain age to instantly recall Cadbury’s Milk Tray, even though the ad has not been aired for 13 years.
 That’s the power of memory structure, hard-wired associations that evoke the brand.
 Other brand properties include the theme and of course the Milk Tray Man himself, in his signature black polo neck jumper.
-The James Bond-style figure undertook daring adventures to secretly deliver a box of the chocs to a woman.
+The James Bond-style figure undertook daring adventures to secretly deliver the box of the chocolates.